 This was an island platform station with a building similar to those on the West Highland Railway.
 The building^s canopy on the west side extended over the down loop, due to the proximity of Invergarry House.
 The portion over the loop was cut back in later years.
 The signal box was north of the station building.
 Invergarry station was 15 miles from the junction with the West Highland Railway at Spean Bridge.

 The private waiting room was due to the station being the closest to two country seats of gentlemen associated with the line.
-Invergarry House, just over 2.4 miles away, was owned by Edward Charles Ellice, Deputy Chairman of the line, and Glenquoich Lodge, some 25 miles to the west, was owned by Michael Arthur Bass (Lord Burton), who was the Chairman of the line.
+Invergarry House, just over 2.4 miles away, was owned by Edward Charles Ellice, Deputy Chairman of the line, and Glenquoich Lodge, some 25 miles to the west, was on long term lease by Michael Arthur Bass (Lord Burton), who was the Chairman of the line.

 The station was not in Invergarry, which is on the west side of Loch Oich, but at Laggan, some 2.5 miles to the south.

 The station was also the railhead for the road west to the west coast at Loch Duich and the Isle of Skye, the route passing west by Invergarry, Loch Garry, Glen Loyne, Loch Cluanie, Glen Shiel and Loch Duich, Skye could be reached via the Kylerhea or Kyle of Lochalsh ferries.

 Access to the island platform was by subway, as with West Highland Railway stations, but this walkway was covered as it emerged onto the platform.

 On the west side of the station was a goods yard with two sidings, approached from the north.

 The box became in ground frame in 1933 on closure to passengers.
 It was replaced with an actual ground frame in 1934.
 The line was heavily used in the Second World War, particularly for timber traffic, but closed in 1946.